Devil's Due (Star Trek: The Next Generation): Reception

 Several reviewers re-watched Star Trek: The Next Generation after the end of the series.
 Keith DeCandido watched the episode for Tor.com, and thought that Marta DuBois' performance was "the only reason why this episode is in any way watchable.
 Barely".
 He thought that the episode felt more similar to an original series story than a normal Next Generation story, and that was due to the episode's origins.
 He said "overall, it’s just dumb" and gave it a score of two out of ten.
 Zack Handlen thought more positively of the episode when he reviewed it for The A.V.
 Club.
 He did think that Captain Picard was pretending to be Captain Kirk for most of the episode and that it didn't have any real drama, but that it was "silly, goofy fun for the most part".
 He thought the episode was "cute" and gave it an overall score of B+.
+This episode illustrates Arthur C. Clarke's Third Law: "any sufficiently advanced technology is indistinguishable from magic."

 Robert Blackman was nominated for a Primetime Emmy Award for Outstanding Costumes for a Series for his work in this episode.
 It was instead awarded to Bill Hargate for his work on the Murphy Brown episode "Eldin Imitates Life".
 Blackman would go on to win the award for the following two years for the episodes "Cost of Living" and "Time's Arrow, Part II".